The myth of multitasking and productivity is real!

 The real truth is the majority of us are embracing the myth of multitasking and are distracted permanently during the day and actually are costing ourselves money, the companies many of us work for are also losing out and so are the clients or customers who are being charged for our lost productivity and poor time management.

 The facts speak for themselves, in fact, according to this article here and the study mentioned only around 2% of people can successfully multitask!

 If you want to dig deeper: Mental Health Working Remotely: Managing Emotions

 The myth of multitasking is a real threat to our productivity

-Unfortunately many of us are delusional and the myth of multitasking is real.
-Many of us have convinced ourselves that we are in this miniscule category of people who can successfully multitask.
+Unfortunately, many of us are delusional and the myth of multitasking is real.
+Many of us have convinced ourselves that we are in this minuscule category of people who can successfully multitask.

 According to the American Psychological Association:

 “[A]lthough switch costs may be relatively small, sometimes just a few tenths of a second per switch, they can add up to large amounts when people switch repeatedly back and forth between tasks.
 Thus, multitasking may seem efficient on the surface but may actually take more time in the end and involve more error.
 Meyer has said that even brief mental blocks created by shifting between tasks can cost as much as 40 percent of someone’s productive time.”

 ““Every time you switch your focus from one thing to another, there’s something called a switch-cost,” says Dr. Earl Miller, a professor of neuroscience at Massachusetts Institute of Technology.